gabboraron/Play_with_Docker_Classroom/README.md

 > ubuntu              18.04                   a2a15febcdf3        5 weeks ago            64.2MB
 > ````
 >
+> Notice how the image is listed with its Name, Tag, and an Image ID.
+Recall that we can apply multiple labels to an image.
 >
+> The image ID is a useful way to identify and manage images where the name or tag of an image might be ambiguous.

+### How to remove an image
+> You can remove an image from the local docker registry with the docker rmi command.
+This is useful if you need to save space on the container host disk, because container image layers add up to the total space available.
+>
+> Specify the name or ID of the image to remove.
+This example removes the image for the sample web app using the image name:
+> ````Bash
+> docker rmi temp-ubuntu:version-1.0
+> ````
+> You can't remove an image if a container is still using the image.
+The docker rmi command returns an error message, which lists the container that relies on the image.

 # Play with Docker Classroom
 ## For Developers